 Booking is essential - please use booking form below.
 Please remember to include your email and phone number.

 Scroll down to see a booking calendar.
 The calendar is indicitive only.
-Sorry but the calendar is not viewable from a phone or tablet.
-Use the small arrow in the 3rd box to see future months.
+Use the small arrow (top right) to see future months.

 It is uneconomic for me to open the Lodge for less than $250.
 If you are a single, couple or family please look for a weekend when you can share with others, or book the bach.